danypype/game-ban/README.md

 - (1) Granting an IAM user full access to AWS services is not ideal, but is a good enough starting point.
 Ideally, the [Principle of least privilege](https://en.wikipedia.org//wiki/Principle_of_least_privilege) should be followed
 - (2) A CIDR block of class `/24` establishes a range of 256 (`10.0.0.0` to `10.0.0.255`) available IP addresses (enough for the purposes of this VPC)
-- (3) We don't want the instance to be publicly accessible (i.e, obtain its own public IP address), unless this is a development instance.
+- (3) We don't want the database instance to be publicly accessible (i.e, obtain its own public IP address), unless this is a development instance.
 Production instances should *always* be not publicly accessible
-- (4) ECR repositories containing production images should be made private so only people in our AWS account and with the right permissions can pull them
+- (4) ECR repositories containing production images should be made private so only people (and services) in our AWS account and with the right permissions can pull them
 - (5) For the purposes of this deliverable we'll work with HTTP to make things easier.
-However, for security concerns, all production APIs which are publicly accessible should run on HTTPS.
+However, for security concerns, all production APIs which are publicly accessible (like this one, which is behind an Application Load Balancer) should run on HTTPS.
 Running on HTTPS carries over more configuration overhead

 ### Performance Notes

 - `*` A single *db.m6i.xlarge* RDS instance provides 4 vCPUs; 16GB RAM; 10,000Mbps.
-Enough to sustain 100 concurrent requests, and provide an average response time of less than one second
+Enough to sustain 100 concurrent requests, and provide an average query time of less than one second
     + Keep in mind this is a rough initial estimate for performance
-    + A proper benchmarking of the API should be done once deployed in order to see if we can reduce the DB instance size to reduce costs
+    + A proper benchmarking of the API should be done once deployed in order to see if we can reduce the DB instance size to keep costs at their lowest
     + To help with database performance, careful indexing of the tables was done
     + Database indexes should be tuned as requirements change and the API increases in functionality
 - `**` Having **64 tasks**, given each task runs one Gunicorn worker, allows for up to **64 concurrent requests**.
 So, in order to handle 100 requests per seconds, the average response time we should achieve is `64/100 = 0.64seconds`, or **640ms** - with a good RDS instance size, and proper index and query tuning, this is pretty doable in my opinion